John-R-Wallace-NOAA/FishNIRS/Bias_Correction/README.md

 <br>

-If a standard error for the bias adjustment is wanted, then the mgcv R package could be [tried](https://github.com/John-R-Wallace-NOAA/FishNIRS/tree/main/Bias_Correction/mgcv_gam_bias_adjustmet.png) :
+If standard errors for the bias adjustment is wanted, then the mgcv R package could be [tried](https://github.com/John-R-Wallace-NOAA/FishNIRS/tree/main/Bias_Correction/mgcv_gam_bias_adjustmet.png) :

     # mgcv R package's gam() with mgcv's s() smoother  (Trevor Hastie's 'gam' package also has a s() smoother.)